Bless you if you are still reading this blog! Life has nearly gotten away from me this year. But looky here!

 4 cups fresh tomato puree

-2 large heirloom tomatoes, roughly chopped (should yield at least 2 cups)
+2 large heirloom tomatoes, roughly chopped (should yield at

 2 garlic cloves, minced